microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Experimental/RiggedHandVisualizer/README_RiggedHandVisualizer.md

 [MixedRealityToolkit.Examples/Experimental/RiggedHandVisualizer/Scenes](../../../Examples/Experimental/RiggedHandVisualizer/Scenes)

 ## Using the RiggedHandVisualizer in your scene
-To enable the use of rigged hand visualization navigate to
+To enable the use of rigged hand visualization, select the **MixedRealityToolkit** game object in the hierarchy and within the **Input** Configuration Profile navigate to

-**MixedRealityToolkit > Controllers > Input > Controller Visualization Settings > Global Left Hand Visualizer**
+**Controllers > Controller Visualization Settings > Global Left Hand Visualizer**

 Set it to use a prefab with the skinned mesh and RiggedHandVisualizer component.
 Do the same for the right hand.
 RiggedHandLeft and RiggedHandRight prefabs are included in the MRTK as defaults, but you can also configure your own skinned mesh models.